-- 3.40 The National Air Traffic Services (NATS) operate and maintain an air traffic control network for airports around the country.
+- 3.41 The National Air Traffic Services (NATS) operate and maintain an air traffic control network for airports around the country.
 A radar beacon is situated at Bovingdon Airfield immediately to the north and west of the site.
-The RSS Bovingdon fixed reflector table performs a valuable role in supporting the operation of Heathrow Airport. - 3.41 Tall buildings in the vicinity of the fixed reflector table could create reflections and inhibit its use.
+The RSS Bovingdon fixed reflector table performs a valuable role in supporting the operation of Heathrow Airport. - 3.42 Tall buildings in the vicinity of the fixed reflector table could create reflections and inhibit its use.
 Buildings which are significantly larger than existing buildings in the area may therefore prove problematic.
-As the buildings in the context of this site are at HMP The Mount and are typically two storeys in height, it is not considered that there is any significant restriction to two storey residential development taking place at this location.
+As the buildings in the context of this site (i.e. those at HMP The Mount and surrounding residential areas) are typically two storeys in height, it is considered that there areno significant restriction to providing two storey residential development at this location.
+However, these dwellings should be no taller than two storeys.

-The NATS beacon that impacts upon building heights on the site.
+The nearby NATS beacon that impacts upon building heights on the site.